Optimal No-regret Learning in Repeated First-price Auctions: Introduction

 \subsection{Related Work}

-Modeling repeated auctions as bandits has a long history and has inspired a remarkable line of work~\cite{blum2004online,devanur2009price,babaioff2014characterizing,medina2014learning,cesa2014regret,babaioff2015truthful,mohri2015revenue,weed2016online,cai2017learning,golrezaei2019dynamic,roughgarden2019minimizing,zhao2020online} that lies at the intersection between learning and auctions.
-In these works, the auctions are typically modeled as multi-armed bandits without any contexts, where the competing oracle can only choose a fixed action.
-At the same time, some works considered the censored feedback structure in different auction settings.
+Modeling repeated auctions as bandits has a long history~\cite{blum2004online,devanur2009price,babaioff2014characterizing,medina2014learning,cesa2014regret,babaioff2015truthful,mohri2015revenue,weed2016online,cai2017learning,golrezaei2019dynamic,roughgarden2019minimizing,zhao2020online} that lies at the intersection between learning and auctions.
+In these work, the auctions are typically modeled as multi-armed bandits without any contexts, where the competing oracle can only choose a fixed action.
+At the same time, some work considered the censored feedback structure in different auction settings.
 In \cite{cesa2014regret}, the seller can observe the second highest bid only if she sets a reserve price below it in the second-price auction.
-In \cite{weed2016online}, the bidder in the second-price auction can update her private valuation of the good only when she makes the highest bid and gets the good.
-In \cite{zhao2019stochastic,zhao2020online}, the authors proposed a one-sided full-information structure in stochastic bandits where there is an order relationship between actions and choosing an action reveals the rewards of all larger actions, with applications in the second-price auction.
-Beyond the auction setting, the multi-armed bandit problem with general feedback structures (also known as the \emph{partial monitoring} setting) was studied in \cite{kocak2014efficient,alon2015online,alon2017nonstochastic}, where the regret dependence on the number of actions is determined by the independence number or the weak dominating number of the feedback graph.
-For partial feedbacks in contextual bandits, we are aware of a work \cite{cesa2017algorithmic} which studied a one-sided full feedback structure under the setting of online convex optimization and proved a $\widetilde{\Theta}(T^{2/3})$ bound on the minimax regret.
-In comparison, our definition of the monotone group contextual bandit is a generalization of \cite{zhao2019stochastic} to the contextual setting, and also of \cite{cesa2017algorithmic} to the bandit setting--but equipped with more structures--where the regret can be improved to $\widetilde{\Theta}(T^{1/2})$ for stochastic contexts.
+In \cite{weed2016online}, the bidder in the second-price auction does not know her own private valuation of a good and must learn to bid when simultaneously learning that valuation.
+In particular, the bidder can update her private valuation of the good only when she makes the highest bid and gets the good.
+Another important work in the unknown valuation setting is~\cite{10.1145/3219166.3219208}, where a general auction mechanism is considered.
+The work \cite{10.1145/3219166.3219208} differs from ours in several key aspects.
+First, we assume unknown HOB and known private valuation, while \cite{10.1145/3219166.3219208} assumes known HOB but aims to learn private valuations.
+Second, \cite{10.1145/3219166.3219208} assumes a different feedback model that the bidder observes full information only if she wins.
+Third, the vanishing regret of the online learning algorithm of \cite{10.1145/3219166.3219208} is with respect to the best fixed bid in hindsight, whereas ours competes with a bidding policy that varies the bids depending on the private values.
+In \cite{zhao2019stochastic} and \cite{zhao2020online}, the authors proposed a one-sided full-information structure in stochastic bandits, with applications in the second-price auction.
+This one-sided feedback structure is similar to ours, but their work did not consider the contextual case.